chadwill05/FIS-Interview-Fraud-Analysis/README.md

 **Cons with this dataset: There was no Date Timestamp**

-After EDA and further analysis, this data was displayed further with Tableau.
-(INSERT LINK HERE)

 **5 QUESTIONS I wanted to look further into**
 1. **Identify High-Risk Transactions**: What are the top 10 transactions with the highest fraud scores, and what characteristics do they share?